 To be considered for the award, doctoral students must meet the following requirements:

-- Ph.D. candidates who have successfully defended their dissertation proposal may participate in this competition.
+- Candidates who have successfully defended their dissertation proposal may participate in this competition.
 Please ask your advisor to send an e-mail to the EGSG Dissertation Proposal Committee Chair, Dr. Susan Hume at email@example.com to verify your ABD status.

-- Dissertation proposal topic must be on some aspect of ethnic geography (please see the below for recent winners and proposal titles).
+- Dissertation proposal topic must be on some aspect of ethnic geography (please see the EGSG websitefor recent winners and proposal titles: https://ethnicgeography.com/awards/dissertation-proposal-award/).

 - Please submit the actual dissertation proposal to Dr. Susan Hume at firstname.lastname@example.org.